Howards Alias: Drawings

 Drawings is an indie/alternative/post-punk outfit, including two former members of Howards Alias (Matthew Reynolds and David Ransom), with the additional appointment of Aaron Graham on the drum set.
 Drawings became active in late 2008, playing shows in and around the Southampton area.
 The band also spent time in Ashburton, Devon, demoing songs with good friend producer/engineer Peter Miles at Holne Bridge studios, for potential inclusion on future Drawings releases.

 Since the band's inception in 2008, the trio have released several singles via the group's Myspace page for streaming, prior to being available for free download.
 2008 resulted in the songs "Sick to My Heart" and "Friends", while the band released both "Sore Thumb" and "Wallpaper" in 2009.

 15 August 2009 saw the band release their debut EP, The Seven Deadly Sins, and play their first headlining show in support of the release at Hamptons in the trio's headquarters of Southampton.
-The EP was recorded and produced by the band themselves; however, it was mixed and mastered by Peter Miles.The Seven Deadly Sins's release was described as a "concept" recording with each track named after one of the seven deadly sins, (sloth, gluttony, wrath, greed, lust, envy and pride), as Matthew Reynolds believed that he could write a song about each of the seven deadly sins in the context of his life and his view on the good and bad elements of each alleged sin.
+The EP was recorded and produced by the band themselves; however, it was mixed and mastered by Peter Miles.

+The Seven Deadly Sinss release was described as a "concept" recording with each track named after one of the seven deadly sins, (sloth, gluttony, wrath, greed, lust, envy and pride), as Matthew Reynolds believed that he could write a song about each of the seven deadly sins in the context of his life and his view on the good and bad elements of each alleged sin.